gamers-coin/gamecredits/doc/multiwallet-qt.md

 Fortunately, only four of the files in the existing project are affected by this change.

-Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the BitmarkGUI class moved over to these new classes.
+Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the GamecreditsGUI class moved over to these new classes.

-The two existing files most affected, by far, are gamecreditsgui.h and gamecreditsgui.cpp, as the BitmarkGUI class will require some major retrofitting.
+The two existing files most affected, by far, are gamecreditsgui.h and gamecreditsgui.cpp, as the GamecreditsGUI class will require some major retrofitting.

 Only requiring some minor changes is gamecredits.cpp.

 Finally, two new headers and source files will have to be added to gamecredits-qt.pro.

-Changes to class BitmarkGUI
+Changes to class GamecreditsGUI
 ---------------------------
-The principal change to the BitmarkGUI class concerns the QStackedWidget instance called centralWidget.
+The principal change to the GamecreditsGUI class concerns the QStackedWidget instance called centralWidget.
 This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of